ani1001/ani1001/README.md

-- 👋 Hi, I’m Anik Biswas
+- 👋 I’m Anik Biswas, an agriculturist
 - 👀 I’m interested in open source projects
-- 🌱 I’m currently learning a lot of things
+- 🌱 I’m currently learning a whole heap of things
-- 💞️ I’m looking to collaborate on a FOSS project
+- 💞️ I’m looking for a project to waste time
-- 📫 To contact, mail me at anikbiswas@yandex.com
+- 📫 To contact, mail me at anikbiswas[at]hotmail.com

 <!---
 ani1001/ani1001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.